 The dominant macrogenres aired in the five European markets are information, fiction and info-show.
 The differential factor between public and commercial broadcasters is the proportion in which they broadcast these three types of content.
 Public channels offer a large proportion of information programs, to which nearly half of their schedule is allocated, 20% more than the commercial channels.
 The privately-owned channels put fiction in first place, giving it a third of the schedule, almost double that of the public ones.
 To finish with the dominant block of macrogenres, info-show occupies almost a quarter of the commercial schedules, 10% more than public ones.
-Game-shows is the fourth macrogenre broadcast by the generalist channels and has great significance in the structure of the schedules, with almost double the percenTable 2.
+Game-shows is the fourth macrogenre broadcast by the generalist channels and has great significance in the structure of the schedules, with almost double the percen-

+Table 2.
 Sample description

 Country Public Commercial Slot

+Country Public Commercial 3101

 Das Erste ProSieben

 Germany ZDF Sat.1 Prime-time (19:00-22:30) Night (22:30-01:00)

-RTL g (
+RTL

-the iteral Kine of a sec BBC One Channel 4 Prime-time (20:00-22:30)
+United Kingdom BBC One Channel 4 Prime-time (20:00-22:30)

-United Kingdom BBC Two ITV1 Night (22:30-01:00)
+Officed Kingdom BBC Two ITV1 Night (22:30-01:00)

-France 2 TF1 Prime-time (20:00-22:30)
+France France 2 TF1 Prime-time (20:00-22:30)

-France France 3 M6 Night (22:30-01:00)
+rrance France 3 M6 Night (22:30-01:00)

-Rai Uno Canale 5 $D{\rm rime}$ time (20.20, 22.20)
+Rai Uno Canale 5 Prime-time (20:30-22:30)

-Italy Rai Due Italia 1 Prime-time (20:30-22:30) Night (22:30-01:00)
+Italy Rai Due Italia 1 Night (22:30-01:00)

 Rai Tre Rete 4

 La 1 Antena 3

-Cursia La 2 Cuatro Prime-time (20:30-22:30) Night (22:30-01:00)
+Spain La 2 Cuatro Prime-time (20:30-22:30) Night (22:30-01:00)

-Spain La sexta
+Spalli La sexta

 Telecinco